Mastering TipKit: Basics

 https://cdn.fatbobman.com/image-20231015154758785.png

-How to adjust the appearance of Tip
+How to Adjust the Appearance of a Tip

-For the TipView and popoverTip provided by TipKit, we can adjust their display effects in the following ways:
+For TipView and popoverTip provided by TipKit, we can adjust their display effects in the following ways:

 Swift